DevMeh/tidyverse/Tidyverse-pt-2-_SHaslettaddition.md

     ## Selecting by count

-ggplot2 (geom\_line) Finally we are going to plot the three expenditures on the same graph using the ggplot2 package.
-The steps to create a line chart using ggplot is as follows:

-Step 1:

 ### Addition 2: We will use ggplot() to visualize the datadrame from addition 1 above.
 This will happen in three steps

 1.  ggplot() initialize a ggplot object which declares input data frame